 We cannot accommodate individual requests for tours of our department.
 Applicants are always welcome to schedule a meeting with our Graduate Program Administrator (EvetteMa@nyu.edu) to discuss our program.
 Individual faculty members can on occasion meet with potential applicants to discuss research opportunities.
 Because graduate students must complete required elements of the doctoral program before being inducted to a research group, such meetings do not influence the admissions process, nor do they imply a future commitment on either side.

-The graduate program in Physics receives over 200 applications per year and typically makes 50 offers of admission.
+The graduate program in Physics receives over 200 applications per year and typically makes approximately 50 offers of admission.

 Admission decisions are made on a rolling basis and continue through to the end of March – early April.
 Please do not contact the Department for a status update.
 Also note that admission decisions are never discussed over the phone.

 Do you accept applications for the spring term?
-No. We only accept students for the Fall.

 It is important for students to have a strong background in Physics before entering the graduate program.
 However, it is not a requirement to hold an undergraduate degree in Physics.
 The department decides on a case-by-case basis whether an applicant is likely to succeed in required core courses based on prior preparation.
 A successful candidate must demonstrate an understanding of subjects such as Electricity & Magnetism, Classical & Quantum Mechanics and Statistical Physics.

 You should not consider entering our Masters Program as a “back-door” route to our PhD program.
 Masters students who wish to pursue a PhD with us would have to apply to our PhD program and have their application considered alongside our entire applicant pool.

 Financial support for Masters students come in the form of adjunct teaching positions and research assistantships.
 These positions are not guaranteed, but are based on availability and qualifications of the student.
 In general, MS students can expect to finance their studies through federal financial aid, loans, and/or external awards.